Why You’re Not Losing Fat in a Calorie Deficit (Real Reasons + Fix)

 Can a calorie deficit stop working?

 A true calorie deficit still matters for fat loss.
 But the body can adapt by reducing calorie output, increasing hunger, and lowering activity.
-This makes progress slower and harder to notice.
+This can make progress slower and harder to notice.

 If body weight has not changed for two to four weeks and you have been consistent, it may be time to review your plan.
 Short stalls of a few days are very common and often caused by water retention.